-For our Unitholders, the "top line" source of our Distributions from our Partners results in a predictable distribution-revenue stream with low volatility.
+For our Unitholders, the contractual Distributions from our Partners results in a predictable distribution-revenue stream with low volatility.
 Visibility is also created because of the 12-month pre-set payments we receive.
 Our structure gives us the ability to pay out the vast majority of our net cash from operating activities in the form of distributions to our unitholders, thus providing our investors with a steady source of quarterly income.